 As the Hebrew Academy undertakes initiatives to grow and expand cutting-edge educational strategies, our special education and intervention professionals serve as hallmarks of what it means to be an educator, meeting the needs of all learners throughout the teaching day.
-Standing up to 21st century standards, we are proud to provide a Student Support Services department which services students with Individual Educational Plans (IEP’s) as well as students who have been identified as needing short-term intervention services.
+We are proud to provide a Student Support Services department which services students with Individual Educational Plans (IEP’s) as well as students who have been identified as needing short-term intervention services, whether it be in General Studies or Judaic Studies or both.
 Our department includes outstanding interventionists and a team of specialists offering both pull-out and push-in services.
-We also offer behavior interventionists on site as well as four social workers and a school psychologist who trains and consults with staff, assesses individual learners, and helps with the IEP process.
+We also offer behavior interventionists on site as well as social workers and a school psychologist.
 Speech pathology, occupational therapy, social skills and counseling support are available within our program.

 At Yavne High School, parallel Chumash classes are offered which provide students with an opportunity to enjoy Torah classes with a low student/teacher ratio.
 A Mechina program is offered to students new to Yavne who need a more foundational experience in Judaic Studies.
 A Judaic Interventionist is also available to assist any students needing additional support.

-The Yavne General Studies department has an intervention specialist who coordinates with the teachers and the John Peterson Scholarship tutors to modify classwork and assessments.
-She also provides tutoring sessions for students twice/week.
-In addition we offer remedial math classes for students in grades 7-12 where the low student/teacher ratio provides students with the extra time and attention to help them master the mathematics curriculum.
+The Yavne General Studies department has an intervention specialist who coordinates with the teachers and the Jon Peterson Special Needs Scholarship tutors to provide specialized instruction and modify classwork and assessments.
+The specialist also provides tutoring sessions for students twice a week.
+In addition, we offer remedial math classes for students in grades 7-12 where the low student/teacher ratio provides students with the extra time and attention to help them master the mathematics curriculum.

-At our Oakwood campus, remedial rebbeim are available to tutor students who are in need of additional support in Judaic Studies.
-Support services, tutors and an intervention specialist are offered to students during the general studies portion of the day.
+At our Oakwood campus, rebbeim are available to tutor students in need of additional support in Judaic Studies.
+Kollel Ateres Nochum Zev, our school-based kollel, also provides chavrusos and mentors for our students based at Oakwood Campus.
+Support services, tutors and an intervention specialist are offered to students at Oakwood during the General Studies portion of the day.
 In addition, a social worker is available to meet with students to help meet their social and emotional needs.